eunomia-bpf/bpf-test/interfeace/spec.md

 ## Overview

 The Extension Permission and Control Model (EPCM) provides a structured, formally verifiable framework to control the behavior of dynamically loaded extensions within a host environment.
-EPCM uses *roles*, *capabilities*, *typed interfaces*, and *attributes* to define what operations an extension may perform, how it may perform them, and under what resource constraints.
+EPCM defines *roles*, *capabilities*, and *constraints*, and uses *typed interfaces* to ensure that every interaction between extensions and the host environment adheres to specified conditions.
+EPCM supports inheritance and composition to allow scalable, modular configurations, and is designed for formal verification at load time or during pre-deployment analysis.

-Key highlights:
+Key ideas:

-1. **Roles**: Assign permission bundles to extensions.
+1. **Roles**: Assign permission bundles (capabilities and constraints) to extensions.
-2. **Capabilities**: Define sets of allowed host APIs with well-defined type signatures and constraints.
+2. **Capabilities**: Define sets of allowed host APIs with well-defined type signatures and associated constraints.
-3. **Attributes**: Impose quantitative and qualitative resource and operational limits.
+3. **Constraints**: Impose logical conditions on types, host functions, resources, operations, and roles themselves.
+Constraints unify what were previously resource/operational "attributes" and logical conditions.
+All permissible actions and states are governed by constraints.
-4. **Typed Interfaces**: Ensure that every host and extension function adheres to specified type constraints, enabling static analysis and formal verification.
+4. **Typed Interfaces**: Ensure that every host and extension function adheres to declared type-based constraints, enabling static or symbolic verification.
-5. **Inheritance and Composition**: Support scalable, modular configuration of permissions and attributes.
+5. **Inheritance and Composition**: Support scalable, modular configuration of permissions and constraints by composing capabilities and inheriting roles.
-6. **Formal Verification**: The model and its configurations are designed for formal verification by a verifier that checks correctness, consistency, and adherence to constraints at load time or during a pre-deployment analysis phase.
+6. **Formal Verification**: The model and its configurations are designed for verification by a verifier that checks correctness, consistency, and adherence to constraints at load time or pre-deployment.

 ---